Benbecula: Geography

 The island is about 12 km from west to east and a similar distance from north to south.
 It lies between the islands of North Uist and South Uist; it is connected to both by road causeways.
 Travel to any of the other Hebridean islands, or to the British mainland, is by air or sea.
 Benbecula Airport on the island has daily flights to Glasgow, Stornoway and Barra.
 A direct service to Inverness was introduced in 2006 but discontinued in May 2007.
 There are no direct ferry services from Benbecula to the mainland, but a service operated by Caledonian MacBrayne from Lochboisdale on South Uist provides a five-hour crossing to Oban on the mainland, whilst another service from Lochmaddy on North Uist provides a two-hour crossing to Uig on the Inner Hebridean island of Skye, and hence to the mainland via the Skye Bridge.
 Ferry services from the islands of Berneray (linked by causeway to North Uist) and Eriskay (linked to South Uist) connect to the other Outer Hebridean islands of Harris and Barra respectively.

-There is a dense cluster of lochs across almost the entire island, and almost all of the island is below 20 m in elevation.
+There is a dense cluster of lochs across almost the entire island, and almost the whole island is below 20 m in elevation.